Current Travel Restrictions & Requirements

 What are the current travel restrictions in Hawaii?

 Currently, there are Hawaii Travel Restrictions in effect for all the major Hawaiian Islands, including the islands of Oahu, Maui, Hawaii (the Big Island), Molokai, and Lanai.
-Kauai has its own restrictions and rules, which we've covered in detail below.
-Maui is now additionally adding a mandatory contact tracing requirement for all travelers, effective January 19th; see below for additional details.
+Kauai has its own restrictions and rules, which we've covered in detail below (these rules may be changing April 5th).
+Maui is now additionally adding a mandatory contact tracing requirement for all travelers; see below for additional details.
+There are also new International travel restrictions now in effect.

 Currently, there is a 10-day quarantine restriction for all in-bound visitors to the Hawaiian Islands.
 However, there is a pre-travel testing option that will allow travelers an alternative, allowing them to bypass Hawaii's quarantine restrictions, as long as they bring along proof of a negative COVID-19 test from a state-approved trusted testing partner.
 All travelers must have their negative test results prior to departure as an alternative to Hawaii's 10-day mandatory quarantine.

-Extensive details on Hawaii's pre-travel testing procedures for domestic U.S trans-Pacific, inter-island, and international travel, can be found on our Hawaii COVID Testing Requirements & Test Procedures
+- Hawaii's pre-travel testing procedures for domestic U.S trans-Pacific, inter-island, and international travel can be found on our Hawaii COVID Testing Requirements →

 For all travelers who do not get properly tested, Hawaii Governor David Ige mandates all visitors arriving in the Hawaiian Islands to self-quarantine for 10 days, meaning all passengers traveling to Hawaii (visitors and returning residents) must self-quarantine for 10 days following their arrival.
 The culture of the Hawaiian Islands promotes kuleana (responsibility) and aloha (love, peace, and compassion).
 Now that travelers can once again enjoy the incredible beauty and diverse cultures of the Hawaiian Islands, the state of Hawaii is asking for your kokua (help) in keeping Hawaii safe.